Easy English Muffin Toasting Bread Recipe

 Pro tip: We sprinkle cornmeal around the pan to give the outside crust a little extra something, but this isn't necessary - we just like cornmeal in this house!

 Pour your dough into the pan and set aside to rise.
-It should take about 30-60 mins for the bread to rise until it's just crowned over the edge (like a 1/4" or so).
+It should take about 30-60 minutes for the bread to rise until it's just crowned over the edge (like 1/4" or so).

 Pro tip: If you're making this bread in the winter, know that it may take longer for the dough to rise.

-Preheat the oven to 400* while the dough is rising (you want the oven to be ready to go)
+Preheat the oven to 400°F while the dough is rising (you want the oven to be ready to go).

-Once your dough crowns above the pan, bake for 22-27 mins until the internal temp is above 180*
+Once your dough crowns above the pan, bake for 22-27 minutes until the internal temp is above 180°F.

 Happy baking, flower friends. ✨

-**This recipe is based off of King Arthur Flour's English Muffin Toasting Bread - King Arthur is our favorite place to find new bread and pastry recipes!
+This recipe is based on King Arthur Flour's English Muffin Toasting Bread - King Arthur is our favorite place to find new bread and pastry recipes!

 Comments